A blog by Ronny Allan

 Graphic courtesy of Ellie McDowell

 I also believe the “how will I die of Neuroendocrine Cancer” question is a really big assumption about the cause of death.
 Why?
 There’s an increasing chance a person with cancer today will die of something else.
 For example, in the UK today, more than one in three (35%) of those people who die having had a cancer diagnosis will now die from other causes.
 This is up from one in five (21%) 20 years ago.
-By 2020 this will improve further to almost four in 10 people (38%).
+By 2020 this improved further to almost four in 10 people (38%).
 This means the number of people who get cancer but die from another cause has doubled over the past 20 years.
 And that’s the average across all cancers, so for some cancers, the percentages may be higher, even much higher.
-I believe low-grade Neuroendocrine Cancer would be an outlier in these statistics, particularly in non-metastatic cases.
+I believe low-grade Neuroendocrine Tumours would be an outlier in these statistics, particularly in non-metastatic cases.

 The cancer story is changing, and a quick bit of research confirms it’s changing on a worldwide basis thanks to better diagnostic tools and new and improved therapies.